 The addiction to selfies has also alarmed health professionals in Thailand.
 “To pay close attention to published photos, controlling who sees or who likes or comments them, hoping to reach the greatest number of likes is a symptom that ‘selfies’ are causing problems,” said Panpimol Wipulakorn, of the Thai Mental Health Department.

-The doctor believed that behaviours could generate more mental issues in the future, especially those related to lack of confidence.
+The doctor believed that behaviors could generate more mental issues in the future, especially those related to lack of confidence.

 The next time you go to post an image of yourself online, or even when you go out for the day, observe yourself and find out how much of your thoughts are based on how you look, what you think others will think of you and how you might be using your looks to try and make you feel good for a short period of time.
 From there you can work on accepting every aspect of who you are as being perfect and as it needs to be without needing to look outside yourself for self-love.
 You are much more than your looks.